 Local textile fairs like the Likhang Habi Market Fair have the Kiangan weavers in a tizzy.
 This is an opportunity not just to show off their wares, but also for the Ifugao weavers to meet other weavers from different areas of the country, admire each others’ work, and maybe learn from each others’ techniques.
 The textile fair quite literally is a convention for some of our under-appreciated but extremely talented local craftsmen.

 A word of caution: these handwoven textiles do not come cheap.
-Martin is quick to defend the hefty prices of their products.
+Marlon is quick to defend the hefty prices of their products.
 “You may think twenty-one thousand pesos for a blanket is expensive, but do you know how it was made?”
-Martin asks.
+Marlon asks.
 “Four people to work on processing the cotton into thread, then tying, dyeing, embroidery, and weaving.
 It will take them four to six months to finish a blanket.
 If you think about it, that price is cheap.”
 After all, it is not just a blanket.
 This is the price of preserving culture and providing our craftsmen with a dignified livelihood.

 Around them, the weavers work on every aspect of the weaving process.
 Some weave, some spool the cotton thread into balls, some tie the threads into patterns before dyeing.
 They work in the presence of the mumbaki’s chants, so that the gods may bless their weaving for another year.